The Szemeredi-Trotter Theorem in the Complex Plane

-Szemer\'edi and Trotter --- settling a conjecture of Erd\H os --- determined the maximal order of magnitude of the number of incidences between $n$ points and $e$ straight lines of the Euclidean plane \cite{SzT:83}.
-Their result has innumerable applications and several generalizations, e.g., to pseudo-lines \cite{CEGSW:90} and families of curves of degree $r$ of freedom \cite{PS:96}.
-The importance of the Szemer\'edi-Trotter theorem is also shown by the fact that two completely different methods (or, rather, theories) have been developed for demonstrating their bound and proving wide-spread generalizations since the publication of the original result.
-A probabilistic ``cutting plane'' approach can be found in \cite{CEGSW:90}, while the ``crossing number method'' in \cite{PS:96} and \cite{Sz:96}.
-The latter is usually considered ``the'' proof of the Szemer\'edi-Trotter bound.
+It was shown by Szemer\'edi and Trotter~\cite{SzT:83}, settling a conjecture by Erd\H{o}s, that $n$ points and $e$ lines in the Euclidean plane $\R^2$ determine at most $O(n^{2/3}e^{2/3}+n+e)$ point-line incidences.
+This bound is the best possible~\cite{Ed87,E82}: there are $\Theta(n^{2/3}e^{2/3}+n+e)$ point-line incidences between the points of an $\lfloor\sqrt{n}\rfloor \times \lfloor\sqrt{n}\rfloor$ section of the integer lattice and $e$ appropriate lines in $\R^2$.
+Originally, Szemer\'edi and Trotter~\cite{SzT:83} proved an upper bound of $10^{60}n^{2/3}e^{2/3}+3n+3e$ for the number of point-line incidences in $\R^2$.
+The constant coefficients have been improved substantially, and the current best upper bound~\cite{PRTT06} is $2.5n^{2/3}e^{2/3}+n+m$.

+The Szemer\'edi-Trotter bound is fundamental in combinatorial geometry~\cite{PS:04}.
+Its importance is illustrated by the fact that, since the original publication of their result, two completely different proof techniques have been developed for it, each of which has many applications on its own right.
+One is the theory of \emph{$\varepsilon$-cuttings} and \emph{$\varepsilon$-nets} based on a divide-and-conquer strategy~\cite{CEGSW:90}, the other is the \emph{crossing number theory} for graphs drawn in the plane~\cite{PS:96,Sz:96}.
+The Szemer\'edi-Trotter bound has several generalizations to point-curve incidences in $\R^2$, where the curves are pseudo-lines~\cite{CEGSW:90}, bounded degree algebraic curves~\cite{PS:92}, or Jordan curves with certain intersection constraints~\cite{PS:96}.

-Extending some applications to a more general setting requires a similar bound for {\sl complex} points and lines (see some examples below).
-Unfortunately, all three existing proofs rely heavily upon the topology of the {\sl real } Euclidean plane and no natural complex or multidimensional counterparts have been found so far.
-The goal of this paper is to prove such a bound and show some applications.
-Our main result is formulated as follows.
+Extending some of the applications of the Szemer\'edi-Trotter bound requires a similar bound for points and lines in the \emph{complex} Euclidean plane $\mathbb{C}^2$.
+However, all existing proofs of the Szemer\'edi-Trotter theorem heavily rely on the topology of the \emph{real} Euclidean plane $\mathbb{R}^2$ and no natural complex or multidimensional counterparts have been found so far.
+A line in the complex plane is the set of points $(x,y)\in \C^2$ satisfying a linear equation $y=ax+b$ or $x=b$ for some $a,b\in \C$.
+Our main result is the following.